yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Yhcr-DiagnosticReport-intro.md

  - **Conclusion** - this is an important field, and only considered "optional" due to the potential difficulty of populating it in practice.
 It provides a brief summary of the findings, typically easier to understand than the technical detail of the full report.
 This information can often be found in the "comments" field(s) of a lab or RIS system.
 However the wide variation in usage of these "comments" fields can make it challenging to identify and extract reliably.

  - **Coded Diagnosis** - this is in effect the "conclusion" in coded form (In FHIR R4 this field is renamed as "conclusionCode").
-Whilst this could obviously be useful to populate, it typically seems unlikely to be feasible, given the challenges described above in extracting even a text-based conclusion
+Whilst this could obviously be useful to populate, it often may not be feasible given the challenges described above in extracting even a text-based conclusion

- - **Specimen** - if relevant and available then details of the specimen may be provided
+ - **Specimen** - if relevant and available then details of the specimen should be provided

  - **Performer** - again this may be useful if available.
 (Noting that for a regional shared care record the practitioner managing the overall encounter may often be of greater relevance).